globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ![data mesh boundaries](./images/data-mesh-boundaries.png)

 Finding the right boundaries for the nodes of the domain is critical your data mesh architecture.
 What I've seen of data mesh approaches is to focus on the data products to establish the boundaries.
 This is starting too data-centric.
+TODO: explain the problem...
 The secret to finding the boundaries is the ubiquitous language of the domain.
 The Domain Driven Design (DDD) community proposes various [ways to discover, document, and visualize the ubiquitous language](https://www.linkedin.com/advice/0/how-do-you-document-communicate-your-ubiquitous):

 >The ubiquitous language is not just a set of terms or jargon, but a shared understanding of the domain and its problems.
 It reflects the domain model, which is the conceptual representation of the domain in code.
 The ubiquitous language and the domain model should evolve together, as the developers and the business experts learn more about the domain and refine their solutions.
 The ubiquitous language is important because it enables collaboration, alignment, and clarity among the different roles and perspectives involved in the software project.

 The boundaries are at the points where the language of the domain’s data models and processing changes.
 We use the language and the boundary it defines to find the data products and APIs.
 Using the language also enables us to clearly understand what's going on behind those boundaries and to better enable that work.[^markus-on-DDD]

 [^markus-on-DDD]: For more about the intersection of DDD and the language of domains see [On the Relationship between Domain-Driven Design and Domain-Specific Languages](https://www.linkedin.com/pulse/relationship-between-domain-driven-design-languages-markus-voelter/)

+TODO: Add a description of the path through the ideas of the article.

 ## Domain Languages